DMCV-SJTU/Make-it-3D-Jittor/README.md

 │   ├── setup.py
 |   └── ...
 ```
+### 2. Compile the jittor-related libraries.
-In the same directory as each setup.py file mentioned above, run the following command:
+After getting the ```makeit3d_requirement``` fold, you need to compile all of them.
+Please run the following command in the same directory as setup.py file in each libraries mentioned above:
 ```
 pip install -e .
 ```
+### 3. Install other dependencies
 Other dependencies:
 ```
 pip install -r requirements.txt
 ```
+### 4. Download the pre-trained model
+- [Stable Diffusion 2.0](https://huggingface.co/stabilityai/stable-diffusion-2-base/tree/main) You can dowlond the [weights](https://huggingface.co/stabilityai/stable-diffusion-2-base/tree/main) for sd2 into the sd2 folder.
+- [clip-b16](https://huggingface.co/openai/clip-vit-base-patch16/tree/main) You can dowlond the [weights](https://huggingface.co/openai/clip-vit-base-patch16/tree/main) for clip into the clip-b16 folder.

 ## Training
 ### Coarse stage